fuatsevinc/Readme-Templates/README.en.md

 ### I thought: Should I make my READMEs in Turkish or German or English?

 Now I live in Germany and I work here.
+He uses German in daily life.
+I speak Turkish with close friends and circles around me, and I use English while developing software.
+I think it should be a Turkish resource for my friends who want to improve themselves in the field of software and do not speak English.
+I think that it will be beneficial for both me and my German friends in preparing a German Readme for my colleagues who do not speak English while looking for a job here in Germany.
 I believe that Documentation is very important in any software project.
 I always believe that Every Project should be readable and developed by Everyone.
 For this reason, I read, benefit from and use many different sources as open source and I am very happy with it.